 "Anything that's human is mentionable, and anything that is mentionable can be more manageable." - Fred Rogers

-My practice was built on decades of listening—18+ years in nursing, a decade specializing in vestibular care, and extensive experience in crisis psychiatry and behavioral health.
-I'm here to close the gap and to positively promote and support your recovery.
+My practice was built on decades of listening — 20+ years as a registered nurse in multiple medical specialties.
+I have extensive experience in crisis psychiatry and behavioral health.
+I'm here to listen and to help.

 Click here to view the Notice of Privacy Practices

-I am a board certified psychiatric and mental health nurse practitioner who specializes in co-occurring vestibular dysfunction and mental health challenges.
-I am highly passionate about helping to support the recovery process while empowering patients with safe and up to date evidence-based psychiatric practices with experience in trauma informed and culturally congruent care.
-While vestibular dysfunction is a specialty, my comprehensive psychiatric services span adults ages 18 and older for anxiety, depression, mood disorders, PTSD, and associated symptoms of insomnia and sleep disturbances.
+I am a board-certified psychiatric and mental health nurse practitioner offering comprehensive human-centered mental health care services.
+My mission is grounded in science and anchored in care, meaning, I use safe and current evidence-based psychiatric therapies and am passionate about providing individualized care while honoring the human experience.
+I have extensive experience in trauma-informed and culturally congruent care.
+My psychiatric services span adults ages 18 and older experiencing symptoms of anxiety, depression, mood disorders, PTSD, psychosis spectrum, and associated symptoms like insomnia and sleep disturbances.

 Michele (Chele) Frizell, MSN, APRN, PMHNP-BC